-Britalian sausages? sausages made in the UK, mixed with Italian ethos and Slow Food principles.
-Traditional techniques and the provenance of local naturally grown ingredients.
+A mixture of traditional British sausages and Slow Food principles, traditional and the methods and the provenance of locally grown natural ingredients.
 Then, as now, it's hardwired into the Italian DNA.
 The result, nutrient-dense sausages of superior flavour.
 Food made this way has the added benefit of helping local communities as much of the money stays local - and not with far off investors.

 Improving British Bangers